STRETCH MARKS CAUSES

 What is a stretch mark and how is one formed?

-What are the factors that determine whether stretch marks will occur?
+What are the factors that determine whether stretch skin marks will occur?

-Before discussing stretch marks treatment options or a stretch mark cure, it is worthy to discuss the factors that make individuals more susceptible to stretch marks.
+Before discussing treatment options and natural remedies for stretch marks, it is worthy to discuss the factors that make individuals more susceptible to these marks on the skin.
 By understanding the causes, preventative actions may be put into place.

 Weight Gain

-Stretch marks may form when an individual grows very quickly.
+When an individual grows very quickly this marks can appear on the skin.
 Also, large and rapid weight gain or frequently fluctuating weight can lead to this skin problem.
-People who are obese often have stretch marks and people who are constantly on or off weight loss diets have them as well.
+People who are obese often have these stretch skin marks and people who are constantly on or off weight loss diets have them as well.
 Body builders can develop them, because bodybuilding usually results in rapid body changes.
 As the body gets larger the skin gets overly stretched and the marks appear.

 Genetic Factors